By Goobuy Industrial Research Team | January 20, 2026

 While Bill of Materials (BOM) cost is visible, the "Hidden Costs" of integration and maintenance often determine a product's profitability.

-According to developer data from the NVIDIA and ROS ecosystems, the Non-Recurring Engineering (NRE) costs vary significantly between interfaces
+According to developer data from the NVIDIA and ROS ecosystems, the Non-Recurring Engineering (NRE) costs vary significantly between interfaces1111.

 An objective breakdown of Year-1 costs for a typical Jetson Orin-based robot.